KhomotsoS23/AI-solutions/README.md

 # Watson-KeyNotes

-Watson-KeyNotes is a Flask-based application designed to help users interact with IBM Watsonx.ai using their own API credentials.
-The app allows users to input their data and retrieve insights powered by IBM Watson's capabilities.
+Watson-KeyNotes is a Flask-based application designed to help users get a comprehensive summary of all the discussion,decision, action items and conclusion of a meeting.
+The application uses IBM Watson Speech to Text and Watsonx.ai services to transcribe audio files and generate summaries, respectively.

 # Instructions for Running the application locally